Showing 1–16 of 18 results

 EJ Dent published ‘A Treatise On the Aneroid, A Newly Invented Portable Barometer’ which boosted sales of the instrument.
 Dent, Vidi’s business partner and manufacturer of the famous Westminster clock, was among the earliest manufacturer of antique aneroid barometers.
 Clockmaker, Charles Frodsham also wrote a treatise on the instrument.
 In 1851, Vidie was involved in an ‘infringement of copyright’ case against Eugene Bourdon (his competitor) who sued him.
 Although he was later awarded 25000 francs in damages in 1861 the patent had already expired in 1855.
 By this time the patent had made its way to the British and French manufacturers who mass produced it.
 French makers of the aneroid barometer, include Dubois and Casse & Naudet.
 In UK, Negretti & Zambra are involved with research and developments together with Admiral Fitzroy.

 Vidie’s barometer is exhibited at The Science Museum.
 An adjustment screw being on the left lower side and with English weather markings make early examples of the barometer recognizable since later examples had the screw on the right.
 Furthermore, the markings were no longer limited to English.
 An antique barometer is usually made of brass, specifically the “clock brass’’.
 The movements are of jewelled bearings, synthetic rubies, and sapphire, because of their low frictional resistance.

-At our store in Perth, Australia we have many varieties of the aneroid barometer for sale.
+At our store in Perth, Australia we have a variety of the aneroid barometer for sale (fluctuating stock levels) .
 If we don’t have the type you are looking for, we can gladly source it for you.
 Outside Australia, we sell our products globally to countries such as the UK, Ireland and the USA.